Last Modified: June 16, 2014

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
 You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4°), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 For more suggestions, read the Neutropenia Tip Sheet.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication and for at least 3 months after stopping the medication.
 Effective birth control is necessary during treatment, even if your menstrual cycle stops or you believe your sperm is affected.
 Do not breastfeed while taking this medication.

 Crizotinib can cause liver toxicity, which your doctor may monitor for using blood tests called liver function tests.
 If you develop elevations in your liver function tests, your healthcare provider may need to lower your dose or stop the medication.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown or pain in your abdomen as these can be signs of liver toxicity.

-Crizotinib can cause changes in your heartbeat (QT prolongation), fast or abnormal heartbeats.
+Crizotinib can cause changes in your heartbeat (QT prolongation), slow or abnormal heartbeats.
 Notify your healthcare provider right away if you feel abnormal heartbeats or if you feel dizzy or faint.

 Jul 29, 2011